Money, Exchange and ATM

 ATM’s

 The stories are true – Myanmar is now equipped with a sporadic scattering of ATM machines.
-Dishing out kyat, there are machines at the airports and I found many in Yangon (including at the most famous spot in town – the Shwedagon Paya) and Mandalay city centres, as well as in Nyaung U in Bagan.
-You might find ATM’s in the smaller towns, but don’t leave it this late to stock up on cash, just in case.
+Dishing out kyat, there are machines at the airports and I found many in Yangon (including at the most famous spot in town – the Shwedagon Paya) and Mandalay city centers, as well as in Nyaung U in Bagan.
+You might find ATMs in the smaller towns but don’t leave it this late to stock up on cash, just in case.

 When to use dollars and when to use kyats

 Typically, dollars are used for paying for your accommodation and some forms of transport, such as internal flights.
-Everything else from food, street snacks, tuk tuks and guides are paid for in kyat.
-However, should you find yourself low on dollars, most locals are happy to except kyat instead, but you will be paying more – while the current exchange rate is approximately 870-900 kyat to the dollar, many will simply round your dollar up to 1,000 kyat.
-So if your room for the night is $25, they will typically ask for 25,000 kyat, rather than work to an official exchange rate.
+Everything else from food, street snacks, tuk tuks, and guides is paid for in kyat.
+However, should you find yourself low on dollars, most locals are happy to accept kyat instead, but you will be paying more – while the current exchange rate is approximately 870-900 kyat to the dollar, many will simply round your dollar up to 1,000 kyats.
+So if your room for the night is $25, they will typically ask for 25,000 kyats, rather than work to an official exchange rate.

 Related Articles